nathanl/Vigor/README.markdown

   will cover the most common ones.
 - The ones it can set, it will make as human-readable as possible

-Because Vigor won't do **everything** that a .vimrc can do, it's not meant to replace your .vimrc, but rather to augment it.
-Vigor will output valid Vim commands directives to a file, and you can `:source` that file from your .vimrc.
-If there's a Vim setting that you want which Vigor doesn't support, you can set it directly in your .vimrc.
+Because Vigor won't do **everything** that a `.vimrc` can do, it's not meant to replace your `.vimrc` but rather to augment it.
+Vigor will output valid Vim commands to a file, and you can `:source` that file from your `.vimrc`.
+If there's a Vim setting that you want which Vigor doesn't support, you can set it directly in your `.vimrc`

-Hopefully, as Vigor becomes more robust, your .vimrc file will get shorter and will pull
+Hopefully, as Vigor becomes more robust, your `.vimrc` file will get shorter and will pull most of its settings from Vigor's output file.

 **Vim and Vigor - A Powerful Combination**